 - In 1915 Sophie Tauber and I carried out our first works in the simplest forms, using painting, embroidery and pasted paper (without using oil colors to avoid any reference with usual painting, fh).
 These were probably the first manifestations of their kind, pictures that were their own reality, without meaning or cerebral intention.
 We rejected everything in the nature of a copy or a description, in order to give free flow to what was elemental and spontaneous.

-* Hans / Jean Arp, source of artist quotes and talk on Dada art & life: “The Art of Jean Arp”, Herbert Read, Abrams, New York 1968, p.p.
-34, 38 (famous German-French sculptor, painter and poet in Dadaism / Surrealism, creating sculpture, paintings, collages, poems; biography below)
+* Hans / Jean Arp quote on the early cooperation in creating art together with Sophie Tauber: “The Art of Jean Arp”, Herbert Read, Abrams, New York 1968, p.p.
+34, 38

 - As the thought comes to me to exorcise and transform this black with a white drawing, it has already become a surface… .Now I have lost all fear, and begin to draw on the black surface.

-* Hans / Jean Arp, source of artist quotes and writings on Dadaism art, artworks & sculpture: Hans Hofmann in “Search for the Real, Hans Hofmann”, Addison Gallery of modern Art, 1948 (famous German-French sculptor, painter and poet in Dada / Surrealism, creating sculpture, paintings, collages, poems; biography below)
+* Hans / Jean Arp, quote on drawing on the black surface: Hans Hofmann in “Search for the Real, Hans Hofmann”, Addison Gallery of modern Art, 1948

 - I did exhibitions with the Surrealists (in Paris, fh) because their attitude revolted against ‘art’ and their attitude toward life itself was wise, as was Dada’s.
 (1929)